 Although the final decision will depend on the individual, in general the backpack should not exceed 40 litres in capacity (the larger it is, the greater the temptation to fill it with unnecessary items).
 It should be ergonomic, with padding in the lower back and shoulder straps.
 In addition, make sure it has good shoulder and waist support.

 It is also important that the fabric in contact with your back allows perspiration to evacuate, and that, in general, the entire backpack is waterproof.
 Many backpacks for this type of use have a drop-down fabric that covers the outer side in case of rain.
 Regardless of the quality of this fabric (not all those advertised as waterproof are actually waterproof), it is very rare for this fabric to cover the inner part that comes into contact with your body.
 In the rain, any water that runs off your shoulders will end up getting in there and soaking your backpack from the inside, so you'll also need to carry a large poncho or raincoat to cover your backpack with.
 But we'll get there.

 Some backpacks have several side pockets.
 This is definitely a big improvement, because it makes them much easier to use.
 They are also often divided into two or more compartments.
 If this is the case, so much the better.
 It will make it easier to reach certain items without having to remove the entire contents.

 Attention to the "minimum" bag

-In case of hiring a service, therefore, it is not necessary to worry so much with the pilgrim's backpack.
+In case of hiring a transport service, therefore, it is not necessary to worry so much with the pilgrim's backpack.
 In these cases, the bulk of the luggage can go in a conventional suitcase.
-What we must pay attention to is the small "minimum" bag that we will take with us to have on hand the credential, mobile phone and wallet, and some other items that we will see below.
+What we must pay attention to is the small bag "minimum" that we will carry with us to have on hand the credential, mobile phone and wallet, and some other items that we will see below.
 It should also be ergonomic and have shoulder and waist straps, although logically it can be much smaller.
 A bag with a capacity of 10 litres is more than enough.